TahaGorme/slashy/README.md

 * Free
 * Supports slash commands and buttons
 * Completely Undetected (Anti Ban)
+* Invisible (this will not make your account look 24/7 online. this will set it's status to invisible)
 * Can be used 24/7 without getting banned
 * Automatic sleeps and breaks.
 The selfbot will automatically take random breaks to avoid any suspicion.
 * Random delays between commands.
 The selfbot will run commands at random intervals.